itsvaxx/discreteGPT/README.md

 3. Click "Load unpacked" and select the folder you downloaded in step 1.
 Make sure to enable it.

 ## How to use

+### Typing a prompt
-1. To start the script press Ctrl + Shift.
+1. To start the script press `Ctrl + Shift`.
 You'll know it's working correctly if you see a small dot next to the title of the webpage.
 ![localImage](images/dot.png)
 2. Type the prompt that will be asked to the Ai (the title of the webpage should act as your input).
-3. Once you are done, press Ctrl + Alt the script will send an API request to the OpenAi endpoint using your prompt.
+3. Once you are done, press `Ctrl + Alt` the script will send an API request to the OpenAi endpoint using your prompt.
 4. If everything goes well you should see the response to your prompt fill the title field, just as your input did not too long ago.

+### Prompt from clipboard
+1. To submit a prompt directly from your clipboard, use `Ctrl + CapsLock`.
+2. It will automatically send an API request with the contents of your clipboard.
+3. The response will shortly fill the title field.

-Note that the responses are kept intentionally brief, as any responses longer than 20+ characters will be too long to fit in the title.
+### Note: The responses are kept intentionally brief, as any responses longer than 20+ characters will be too long to fit in the title.